|

 The Piano / Das Piano (1993)

 A mute young women from Scotland is married to a man from New Zealand she's never seen before.
 After arrival with her illegitimate daughter she finds her husband Stewart completely unable to understand her, notably her deep relation to her piano as a substitute for her lost voice.
-Eventually, their neighbour Baines gets an idea what the piano means to her.
+Eventually, their neighbor Baines gets an idea what the piano means to her.
 This marks the beginning of a complex sexual relation between Ada, Baines and Stewart unavoidably resulting in a catastrophe.

 The Piano became a bestseller and won three Oscars (Holly Hunter, Anna Paquin, and director Jane Campion).
 An essential component is the great score by Michael Nyman.